 There are certain must-do activities for Boston families during these magically long days and warm summer nights.
 Somehow it all seems to come to a halt once Labor Day arrives and school starts: Bedtimes are once again enforced, the swimsuits are packed away in the closet, and every day is scheduled down to the minute.

 It’s time to seize these summer days before they start slipping away!
-Here are 25 Boston summertime experiences to have with your kids before it turns colder, because that's where it ends.
+From trips to the farm to pick fresh fruit to water fun at beaches, pools, and spraygrounds, here are 25 Boston summertime experiences to have with your kids before it turns colder, because that's where it ends.
 (Are you hearing "Summer Nights" from Grease?
 You’re welcome.)

 1. Celebrate summer sun and fun at a community festival.